MikemathuKE/MikemathuKE/README.md

-# 👋 Hi, I'm MikemathuKE!
+# 👋 Hi, I'm Michael Mathu!

 ## 🚀 About Me
 I'm a software engineer with a love for Game development and Full-stack development.
 I enjoy working on exciting projects and exploring new technologies.